Living with Lions

 A man strengthens his boma

-Their research has shown that if the traditional livestock husbandry techniques of day-time herding and night-time bomas are refined and strengthened they can be extremely effective against lion attack.
+Our research has shown that if the traditional livestock husbandry techniques of day-time herding and night-time bomas are refined and strengthened, they can be extremely effective against lion attack.

 All images are copyright protected and may not be used without permission.
 Web design and all photography, unless otherwise stated is by Amy Howard. www.amyhoward.co.uk